kr-g/mpymodcore/README.md

 Multi-tasking processing support of HTTP requests based on fiber ([`source`](https://github.com/kr-g/mpymodcore/blob/master/modext/fiber/core.py)).
+The standard processor for the request handling is blocking mode.
+Fiber processor (experimental) is not activated by default.

 WindUp is in Alpha state and not performance optimized.
 Anyway response times under 1 secs are already possible.